 | Learning budget / certifications | ₹20,000–₹1,00,000/year |

-A joining bonus with a 12-month clawback clause is not free money — if you leave within a year you repay it.
-Factor the clawback period into your calculation, especially if you are evaluating a lateral move at a premium.
+A joining bonus with a 12-month clawback clause isn't free money.
+Leave within a year and you repay it.
+Factor the clawback period into your calculation, especially if you're evaluating a lateral move at a premium.

-For ESOPs, ask: vesting schedule (usually 1-year cliff + monthly/quarterly), strike price relative to last valuation, and likely exit timeline.
-ESOPs at a bootstrapped company with no exit horizon are worth near zero for planning purposes.
+For ESOPs, check the vesting schedule (usually a 1-year cliff plus monthly or quarterly vesting after), the strike price relative to last valuation, and the likely exit timeline.
+ESOPs at a bootstrapped company with no exit horizon are worth close to zero for planning purposes.

 Step 5: Adjust for City and Cost of Living